JuliaLang/IJulia.jl/docs/src/_changelog.md

 This documents notable changes in IJulia.jl.
 The format is based on [Keep a Changelog](https://keepachangelog.com).

+## [v1.32.1] - 2025-11-05

+### Fixed
+- Disabled the juliaup binary detection, sadly it was too buggy ([#1214]).

 ## [v1.32.0] - 2025-11-04

 ### Added
+- *Note: this turned out to be buggy and was disabled in v1.32.1.*

-- The most important change in this release is that support for juliaup was added.
+  The most important change in this release is that support for juliaup was added.
 IJulia now checks if juliaup is used during the build step when installing the default kernel, and if it is used then it will set the kernel command to the equivalent of `julia +major.minor` ([#1201]).
 This has the